zzhangjii/learning-library/lab-guides/LabGuide200.md

     ![](images/200/54.PNG)

-- We need to verify our `dbconfig.properties` and `sqlnet.ora` files made it into the environment. **Type OR Copy and Paste** the following commands:
+- We need to verify our `dbconfig.properties` and `sqlnet.ora` files made it into the environment.
+In the `sqlnet.ora` file DIRECTORY should be set to $TNS_ADMIN and in the `dbconfig.properties` file the dbinstance parameter should reflect your database connection string. **Type OR Copy and Paste** the following commands:

   ```
   cat /usr/local/wallet_DB/sqlnet.ora
   cat /usr/local/alpha/WEB-INF/classes/com/oracle/db/dbconfig.properties
   ```

-- You should see your specific changes reflected in the output:
+- You should see the changes reflected in the outputs:

-  The $TNS_ADMIN environment variable was set on the image during the docker build:

-  ...
-  ENV         TNS_ADMIN         /usr/local/wallet_DB/
-  ...

   ![](images/200/55.PNG)